davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 Products are about generality: how can we serve many people who have instances of the same problem with a single investment of effort?
 (Creating automation and building products are always asymmetrical; those who use it are more numerous than those who build it).
 Those many people might be different users or departments or business units within our company, or they might be different companies, or they might be nonprofits or cooperatives or unaffiliated users.

 There are at least two different aspects to this way of thinking, an inward-facing and an outward-facing.
-What if our process is _just a hair away_ from being an instance of a more general problem?
+Inwards: what if our process is _just a hair away_ from being an instance of a more general problem?
 If we solved that general problem, and tweaked our process a bit, we could configure our solution to serve us _and_ many others who have similar problems.
 Are we willing to have that conversation about shifting our process, and end up with a more product-like solution?

-Who else has needs similar to ours?
+Outwards: who else has needs similar to ours?
 It can be difficult to make a business case to tweak how we do our work or build a larger solution in the name of letting that solution also support some nebulous other.
 Taking a long view helps: that "other" might actually just be us in three years.
 Or it might be our colleagues over in another department.
 Or in the business we acquire next year.
 Or in the nonprofit or impact-focused organizations we partner with.
 Building for broad use cases can keep our total cost of ownership lower: as we evolve, a general solution, a product-like solution, may be able to evolve with configuration instead of code.

 Trust plays a critical role in this conversation, too.
 Business-oriented stakeholders and technology-oriented stakeholders need to be able to talk openly with one another about possibilities, including possibilities that require one or both of them to change.
 If those groups trust each other and are grounded in shared values and goals, that can work.
 If they're organizationally at odds with one another or communicate through one-way frameworks like "requirements", they'll struggle to connect at a level that can allow these co-evolutions to take place.